er-shreyagaur/Java-DSA/README.md

 27. WAJP to convert an octal number into decimal number.
 28. WAJP to convert a decimal number into a hexadecimal number.
 29. WAJP to convert a hexadecimal number into a decimal number.

+## STRINGS

+1. WAJP to take a String input get length of String without using length() method
+2. WAJP to take a String input and count all numeric characters in the String.
+3. WAJP to take a String input and count all the characters without spaces in the String.
+4. WAJP to take a String input and count all the characters(excluding any special characters).
+5. WAJP to take a String input and count all the space characters, uppercase, lowercase, numeric, special characters in the String.
+6. WAJP to take a String input and count all the vowel characters in the String.
+7. WAJP to take a String input and print all the indexes where numeric characters are present in the String.
+8. WAJP to take a String input and print all the indexes where space characters are present in the String.
+9. WAJP to take a String input and replace all the space characters from _ in the String. a)By using replace() method b)Without using replace() method
+10. WAJP to check if a string contains only digits.
+11. WAJP to take a String input and print the sum of all the numeric characters in the String.
+12. WAJP to take a String input and print sum of all the even numeric characters in the String.
+13. Design a method which will accept a String input and return the reverse of the String.
+14. WAJP to take a String input and check whether the String is a Palindrome String or not(with reversing).